felleslosninger/eidas-connector/docker/connector/README.md

 4. Encode to base64.
 5. Replace value in Vault.

-If docker the same as systest:
+If values in docker profile (and docker-compose) are the same as systest, which they are currently:
 1. Update EncryptModule_Connector.xml with new serial number in docker\EncryptModule_connector.xml
 2. responseDecryptionIssuer in EncryptModule_Connector.xml must match the subject of the new certificate exactly
 3. Update docker compose with new base64 string in environment ENCRYPT_KEYSTORE_BASE64